-The division administers two vital components of WPI’s project-based learning model: the Global Projects Program, WPI’s signature study and work away program; and the Interactive Qualifying Project, a distinctive interdisciplinary project experience that challenges students to examine the impact of science and technology on society to address social issues and human needs.
+As part of The Global School at WPI, the division administers two vital components of WPI’s project-based learning model.
+These are: the Global Projects Program, WPI’s signature study and work away program; and the Interactive Qualifying Project, a distinctive interdisciplinary project experience that challenges students to examine the impact of science and technology on society to address social issues and human needs.

 Go into the World.

-We believe global experiences are an invaluable part of a WPI education, which is why starting with the Class of 2022, all students will receive a $5,000 scholarship to complete a global project.
-Choose from one of over 40 project center locations around the world for your Interactive Qualifying Project, Major Qualifying Project, or Humanities & Arts Requirement.
+We believe global experiences are an invaluable part of a WPI education, which is why starting with the Class of 2022, all students receive a scholarship up to $5,000 to complete a global project.
+Choose from one of over 50 project center locations around the world for your Interactive Qualifying Project, Major Qualifying Project, or Humanities & Arts Requirement.
 It’s the experience that takes you further—we can’t wait to see where yours will take you.